 Whenever you travel to a country, it's always nice to know some interesting facts beforehand.
-Below, you can find some fun facts about Czech Republic.
+Below, you can find some Czech Republic fun facts to help you prepare for your trip, a quiz, or just for fun!.

 1. Emil Zátopek, famously known for his unprecedented win of gold in the 1952 Helsinki Olympic Games in the 10,000 meter, 5,000 meter, and the marathon track events, was from Czech Republic.
 He was born in Kopřivnice.